Over the last couple of weeks, I’ve enjoyed telling people “I quit my job.” Because it sounds really dramatic.

 Well, it feels really dramatic to me.

 Over the past few weeks, I’ve developed a new morning routine.
-I tend to wake up, involuntarily, at 4:45 a.m. or so, to worry about all the work to be done to build something new.
+I tend to wake up, involuntarily, at 4:45 a.m. or so, to worry about whether it was the right choice and about all the work to be done to build something.
 Opening bank accounts.
 Picking office space.
 Hiring staff.
 Hiring lawyers.
 And, of course, doing the legal work for all the clients.
+And by “wake up, involuntarily,” I really mean “freak out” about what’s next.

 And, usually, around 5:30 a.m. or so, I get up, and I get to work on it.

-Early on, I confided in one of my best friends (also, a lawyer) about my new routine, and he laughed and said, “Well, you only have one option now: Success.”
+Early on, I confided in one of my best friends (also, a lawyer) about my new early morning routine, and he laughed and said, “Well, you only have one option now: Success.”

 So, here we are.
-Welcome to Day 13 of my efforts to build the perfect law firm.
+Welcome to Day 13 of my efforts to build the better law firm.

 What does this look like to me?
 My plan isn’t to re-invent the wheel, but to incorporate all the best parts of the firms that I admire already.